Tackling the Non-IID Issue in Heterogeneous Federated Learning by Gradient Harmonization: Proposed Method

 \subsection{Gradient Conflict in Heterogeneous FL}

-We first probe the gradient conflict phenomenon under different degrees of non-IID.
-Toward this end, we first simulate the non-IID data among different clients using the Dirichlet distribution \citep{FedAvgM}.
-Specifically, we sample $P_c \sim Dir_K(\alpha)$ and allocate a $p_c^k$ proportion of the samples of class $c$ to client $k$.
+We first probe the gradient conflict phenomenon under different degrees of non-IIDness.
+Toward this end, we simulate the non-IID data among different clients using the Dirichlet distribution \cite{FedAvgM, MOON, FedDECORR}.
+Specifically, we sample $P_c \sim Dir_K(\alpha)$ and allocate a $p_c^k \in P_c$ proportion of the samples of class $c$ to client $k \in [K]$.
 Here, $\alpha$ denotes the concentration parameter, with smaller values indicating stronger heterogeneity.
-In non-IID scenarios, we set $\alpha \in \{0.01, 0.1\}$, and also set $\alpha = \infty$ to simulate the IID scenario.
-Then, we implement FedAvg \citep{FedAvg} to train a convolutional neural network (CNN) utilized in \citep{FedOpt} on the CIFAR-10 dataset.
-Assuming that each client has uploaded the local model at the $t$-th communication round, we calculate the average gradient vector $G_t = (g_t^1, g_t^2, …, g_t^K)$ during the local training period.
-The occurrence of gradient conflict is identified when the cosine similarity between $g_t^i$ and $g_t^j, \forall j\neq i$ becomes negative, i.e., $ g_t^i \cdot g_t^j < 0$.
+Then, we set $\alpha \in \{0.01, 0.1\}$ and implement FedAvg \cite{FedAvg} to train a global convolutional neural network (CNN) utilized in \cite{FedOpt} on the CIFAR-10 dataset.
+Assuming that each client has uploaded the local gradient $g_t$ at the $t$-th communication round, where gradients from distinct layers are flattened to a 1-d vector.
+We identify gradient conflict when the cosine similarity between $g_t^i$ and $g_t^j, \forall i\neq j$, becomes negative, i.e., $ \frac{g_t^i \cdot g_t^j}{\| {g}_{t}^i \| \cdot \| {g}_{t}^j \|} < 0$.
+Note that we will omit the denominator to simplify the expression of the cosine similarity sign.